 Why Count Shorebirds?

 Photos by M. Dettling

 Large-scale environmental changes, including urbanization, extreme weather and climate variation, agricultural flooding, and wetland restoration and management, are affecting wetland habitats throughout the Pacific Flyway.
 The influence of these changes on shorebird populations is not well understood.
 Past surveys of shorebirds in the Pacific Flyway were a snapshot of population and habitat conditions through the 1990's and do not reflect these more recent landscape level changes.
 The annual PFSS will help fill existing information gaps and provide guidance to resource managers on how best to conserve shorebird habitats in the face of environmental change.

 Data has been collected by both professional biologists and citizen scientists and is currently available online in our Explore Data section.
 All data is stored in the California Avian Data Center.
 CADC is hosted by Point Blue and provides a secure, well-tested platform for storing, managing, analyzing, and visualizing ecological monitoring data.
 Within CADC state of the art analytical approaches will provide partners with robust annual summaries of incoming data as well as interactive tools to visualize results, including population trends, spatial distribution of birds, and the relative abundance of birds by habitat type or location.

 Help Us Count Shorebirds!

-The PFSS will provide needed data to guide resource allocations (e.g. water, habitat management) in California as we strive to support a diversity of wildlife and societal needs into the future.
+The PFSS will provide needed data to guide resource allocations (e.g. water, habitat management) in the Pacific Flyway as we strive to support a diversity of wildlife and societal needs into the future.
 If shorebirds count to you, volunteer to help us count shorebirds!